SE226G4/hospital-erp-g4-t2-fin-ins/README.md

-﻿# Module Name: [e.g., Surgery Optimization System]
+﻿# Module Name: [Finance & Insurance]
 ## Project: [Hospital ERP / MediChain]
-**Module Code:** [e.g., SURG-05]
+**Module Code:** [FIN-INS]

 ---

 ## 📝 Module Overview
-Provide a brief description of what this module does based on the project text. (e.g., This module manages operating room schedules and prevents booking conflicts).
+This module handles billing and insurance processes for patients.
+It combines all service costs into one invoice and calculates insurance coverage automatically.
 ---

 ## 👥 Team Members & Responsibilities